Last Updated on

 Average order value for November 2023 was 2.7% higher than 2022

-Consumers are spending more in each order than a year before.
-Between November 1 and November 27, average order value was 2.7% higher than the same period last year.
+Between November 1 and November 27 2023, average order value was 2.7% higher than the same period the previous year.

-The increase is higher over Thanksgiving weekend, with a 3.2% increase in AOV for the period of 25-26 November.
+The increase is even higher over Thanksgiving weekend, with a 3.2% increase in AOV for the period of 25-26 November.

 82% of people shop during Cyber Week